canonical/snapd/docs/prepare-image.md

 # Bootstraping a snappy device

-The `snap weld` command is designed to do the snap specific part of building an image.
+The `snap prepare-image` command is designed to do the snap specific part of building an image.

 ## Running it

-The `snap weld` command takes a model assertion as intput and also `--root-dir` and `--gadget-unpack-dir`.
+The `snap prepare-image` command takes a model assertion as intput and also `--root-dir` and `--gadget-unpack-dir`.
 It will place all snaps in the root-dir and downloads/unpacks the gadget snap into the directory specified with `--gadget-unpack-dir`.

 It will also inspect the gadget snap for the bootloader configuration file and instlal that into the root-dir